robinschuere/archive/scrum/eight-point-strategy.md

 # The Eight Point Estimation Strategy

-The eight point strategy is a personal interpretation of how to do story splitting into smaller stories with a simple estimation strategy.
+The eight point strategy is a personal interpretation of how to estimations based on a simplified Fibonacci sequence while doing Story Refinements.

 ## What you should know:

 - I did not invent this on my own, I combined different things and it is perfectly possible something similar already exists and is used.
+- You should know what Scrum is (or have some experience with it)
+- You should know what the difference roles in Scrum are (Scrum specific or Company specific)

+## But, we have to agree on:
+- The Members of a Scrum Team (Scrummees) are:
+  - Scrum Master
+  - Product Owner (PO)
+  - Developers (Architect, Analysts, Tech Leads, Devs, QA, ...)
-- A feature is a stakeholder request that has to be created to give more value to a project or product.
+- Stakeholder request functionalities to give more value to a product.
+  - A Stakeholder can be a User or Scrummee
+- A Feature can have many stories and spikes
-- A story is a Scrummee request for a functional piece of the feature which on its own has to bring value to the project.
-A story is time dependant as it has to be completed during a sprint.
+- A story is a Scrummee request for a functional piece of a feature which on its own has to bring value to the project.
-- A Spike is a Scrummee request to increase value linked to a feature, but remains a separate track inside Scrum as it is more time dependant then a Story.
-It can envelop multiple sprints.
+  - A story is time dependant and has to be completed during a sprint.
   - A Story is linked to 1 feature.
+- A Spike is a Scrummee request for a functional piece of a feature which on its own has to bring value to the project.
+  - A Spike is time dependant and can envelop many sprints.
   - A Spike is linked to 1 feature.
-- A Feature is linked to many stories, and linked to 1 Epic.
-- A Refinement is a Scrum tradition to gain knowledge of a feature or story and can be used to estimate story points.
+- A Refinement is a way to gain knowledge of a feature request
-- Scrummees are members of a scrum team.
-  - Scrum Master
-  - Product Owner (PO)
-  - Analysts
-  - Developers (Architect, Tech Leads, Devs, QA)
+  - it is used to discuss the feature and or analysis
+  - it is used to split the feature up in stories and or spikes
+  - it is used to define an estimation on the stories and or spikes

 IMPORTANT:
-- However you want to use this strategy, make sure your team understands what is is, and that they have an equal say in an estimation proposal.
+- However you want to use this strategy, make sure your team agrees on this list what is is, and that they have an equal say in an estimation proposal.
 No ones vote is heavier!

 ## Per Google